 Provides high school and club coaches with action steps for the care and prevention of more than 110 sport-related injuries and illnesses.
 With Sport First Aid, you and your coaching staff will be prepared to make critical decisions and respond appropriately when faced with medical emergencies.

-Coaching: A Realistic Perspective is the ideal textbook for anyone entering the coaching profession, of any sport.
-More than detailing the duties and tasks of a coach, this book explores the often overlooked issues and responsibilities that go hand-in-hand with coaching: relationships among players, parents, and fans; ethical and moral issues and controversies; off-season housekeeping duties; and concerns particular to head and assistant coaches as well as single and married coaches.
-Similar to its previous edition, the tenth edition includes end of chapter questions to help inspire debate and discussion of the issues concerning coaches.
-This edition has been updated to reflect the influence the Internet has on the coaching profession, especially with recruitment.
-The changes in academic standards for students are also examined along with the ethical issues that are in the forefront of the news today.
-The overlapping of sports programs, a major concern of coaches, as well as health issues surrounding athletes today, have been updated and expanded.
+Coaching: A Realistic Perspective is the ideal textbook for anyone entering the coaching profession of any sport.
+More than detailing the duties and tasks of a coach, this book explores the often-overlooked issues and responsibilities that go hand-in-hand with coaching: relationships among players, parents, and fans; ethical and moral issues and controversies; off-season housekeeping duties; and concerns particular to head and assistant coaches as well as single and married coaches.
+Similar to its previous edition, the eleventh edition includes end-of-chapter discussion questions to help inspire debate over common coaching issues.
+This edition has been updated to reflect the impact of social media on the coaching profession, including how it can be used in good, positive ways and how it can be detrimental to coaches and athletes if not used properly.
+It also features updated material on the issue of hazing, a huge concern today in all levels of athletics.

 This extensively revised and expanded new edition clearly explains the principles of coaching, with illustrations from business and sport.